IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_template.rst

     (Required for new resource) image name

-  resource_group (False, str, None)
+  vpc (True, str, None)
-    Instance template resource group
+    (Required for new resource) VPC id

-  availability_policy_host_failure (False, str, None)
+  default_trusted_profile_target (False, str, None)
-    The availability policy to use for this virtual server instance
+    The unique identifier or CRN of the default IAM trusted profile to use for this virtual server instance.

-  keys (True, list, None)
+  volume_attachments (False, list, None)
-    (Required for new resource) SSH key Ids for the instance template
+    None

-  dedicated_host (False, str, None)
+  placement_group (False, str, None)
-    Unique Identifier of the Dedicated Host where the instance will be placed
+    Unique Identifier of the Placement Group for restricting the placement of the instance

   network_interfaces (False, list, None)